erik-derner/symbolic-regression/README.md

 ## analytic-models

-Repository accompanying the paper 'Symbolic Regression for Model Construction in Reinforcement Learning'
+Repository accompanying the paper 'Symbolic Regression for Model Construction in Reinforcement Learning' by Erik Derner, Jiří Kubalík, Nicola Ancona, and Robert Babuška.